OpenDroneMap/docs/source/large.rst

 For best in class results 2D and 2.5D products and 5cm resolution, it is feasible to collect 2-4km\ :sup:`2` per person, per day.
 This requires the following set of flights:

-* 70-80% overlap slightly off-nadir (5-10 degree off nadid)
+* 70-80% overlap slightly off-nadir (5-10 degree off nadir)

 For more complex buildings and vegetation, aim for closer to 80% overlap.
 If buildings, vegetation, and terrain changes are not complex, it's quite feasible to use closer to 70% overlap.